Firebladee/Puppet/vagrant.md

 vagrant up

-Wait for the pupet box to fail.

-vagrant ssh puppet
-sudo -s
-yum remove puppetdb
-rm -rf /etc/puppetdb

-Exit the puppet vm and then
-vagrant provision puppet

-This will get the puppet master to work

-vagrant up

-Will bring up both clients.
+Will bring up the puppet master and both clients.
 You will then need to go onto each client and sign certificates.
 But other than that, 'puppet agent --test' works as normal on each client.

 [*TODO*]
 Autosign certificates
-Fix puppetmaster start up so 'vagrant provision' works correctly.
+Fix puppetmaster start up so 'vagrant provision' works correctly. - Done 13/8/15 Intergrate the vagrant module into hiera and the puppet module.
+Gole is to have this built all from hiera with out needing a vagrant module.